Windlord/Windscript/README.md

-Windscript is a collection of tools which forms a solid base for any server scripter to work on for quick game-mode production for the GTA3 Multipleyer Modification, [Liberty Unleashed].
+Windscript is a collection of tools which forms a solid base for any server scripter to work on for quick game-mode production for the GTA3 Multipleyer Modification, Liberty Unleashed (<http://liberty-unleashed.co.uk/>).
 Windscript comes with several advanced features.
 The main ones are listed here:

 * Safe and automatic syncing of data between memory and HDD which minimises usage of resources by keeping track of changes.
 * Persistent IRC echo connections which never die unless your network does.
 * Useful administration tools such as IPInfo and E-Mail sending.
-* Plugin support which allows one to build on Windscript without editing it.
+* Plugin support which allows one to build on Windscript without editing of the original scripts.
-* Seamless reloading of main script without reloading IRC echo
+* Seamless reloading of main script without reloading IRC echo connections.
 * Unique and simple configuration file which allows for custom config storage.

 Windscript was developed slowly for a period of up to two years and is a culmination